 We have held several meetings with Juliet Seymour to discuss the rationale for the boundary and have always been keen to receive her comments.
-We believe a walk around the boundary with Juliet would be very useful and our members would be very happy to arrange this.
+She suggested a physical walk was not necessary in our case.

 11. What did your review of existing local policy to identify how well it covers community concerns and aspirations find?